Home E Insights E Using Trusts in Estate Planning

 There are frequently provisions for HEMS within many trusts, which stands for the Health, Education, Maintenance, and Support of the beneficiary.
 The HEMS standard is an ascertainable standard in the eyes of the IRS that the trustee can follow to provide for exigencies where necessary.
 This flexibility is not something generally available with more standard estate planning using only a Last Will and Testament.

-The topic of trust utilization is both broad and full of nuance, so it’s critical to utilize the guidance of a trusted advisor when considering your options.
+The topic of trust utilization is both broad and full of nuance, so it’s critical to utilize the guidance of an advisor when considering your options.
 If you wish to gain a better understanding of various trust types as well as their costs and benefits or need a referral to one of the qualified estate attorneys our clients have had a good experience with, we encourage you to ask a question via the contact form below.

 Need Some Help?

-If you’d like some help from a CPA or CERTIFIED FINANCIAL PLANNER (CFP®) professional regarding this strategy and how it applies to you, the Rhame & Gorrell Wealth Management team is here to help.
+If you’d like some help from one of our CPAs or CERTIFIED FINANCIAL PLANNER (CFP®) advisors regarding this strategy and how it applies to you, the Rhame & Gorrell Wealth Management team is here to help.

-Feel free to contact us at (832) 789-1100, [email protected], or click one of the buttons below to ask a question or schedule your complimentary strategy session today.
+Feel free to contact us at (832) 789-1100[email protected], or click the button below to schedule your complimentary consultation today.

 IMPORTANT DISCLOSURES:

+Rhame & Gorrell Wealth Management, LLC (“RGWM”) is an SEC registered investment adviser with its principal place of business in the State of Texas.
+Registration as an investment adviser is not an endorsement by securities regulators and does not imply that RGWM has attained a certain level of skill, training, or ability.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own CPA or tax professional before engaging in any transaction.
 The effectiveness of any of the strategies described will depend on your individual situation and should not be construed as personalized investment advice.
+Past performance may not be indicative of future results and does not guarantee future positive returns.

 For additional information about RGWM, including fees and services, send for our Firm Disclosure Brochures as set forth on Form ADV Part 2A and Part 3 by contacting the Firm directly.
 You can also access our Firm Brochures at www.adviserinfo.sec.gov.
 Please read the disclosure brochures carefully before you invest or send money.